dratul/eb04_Probably_FFT_as_sample_interpolator/README.md

 <h5> Target Audience : </h5>

-Students, Faculties, Researchers in the domain of signal processing
+Students, faculties and researchers in the domain of signal processing

 <h5> Course Alignment : </h5>